 To map your PayPal gateway in WooCommerce to your PayPal account in QuickBooks Online, simply visit MyWorks Sync > Map > Payment Methods.
 This page shows one section for each WooCommerce payment gateway you have activated, and you’ll be able to choose a QuickBooks Online bank account to record payments to for WooCommerce orders paid with your PayPal gateway.
 Read more about mapping here.

 Now that PayPal is correctly connected in QuickBooks Online, the most common question we’re asked is how best to handle the accounting for PayPal fees.
-With our integration, you’ll have two options.
+We have an article on the recommended way to handle PayPal fees here.